Convocation 2016

 Since graduating from the Vermilion Agricultural and Vocational College (now Lakeland College) in 1965, Edmund Lefsrud has been dedicated to the agriculture industry.

-Edmund Lefsrud credits his college education and former principal, Bill Baranyk, with providing a strong foundation for a successful career in agriculture.
+Edmund Lefsrud credits his college education and former principal, Bill Baranyk, with

 “I went back to college just after I graduated for some reason and Mr. Baranyk told me he had a job for me,” recalls Lefsrud.
 “In a roundabout way he put me into the world of the seed business, certainly agriculture.
 He was the one who pointed me in the right direction and I needed some discipline in my life and that position gave it to me.”